-During this exceptional situation and depending on when your original travel is booked for, some ferry operators are offering passengers the option to postpone their travel to a later date without incurring amendment fees, although other terms and conditions will be applicable.
-We recommend passengers check all terms of travel and consider booking flexible tickets to ensure travel can be amended without incurring an amendment fee.
+Ticket amendments will depend on the terms and conditions of the ticket you purchased.
+Some ferry operators are offering passengers the option to postpone their travel to a later date without incurring amendment fees, although other terms and conditions will be applicable.
+We advise passengers check all terms of travel and consider booking flexible tickets to ensure travel can be amended without incurring any additional fees.

-As many operators are receiving extremely high call volumes at this time, we recommend that you first look to amend your booking online via your operator’s website, where you can also find further information and instructions on booking amendments.
+As ferry companies are experiencing high volumes of requests during this time, we recommend that you first look to amend your booking online via your operator’s website, where you can also find further information and instructions on booking amendments.